 Since joining Sentinel in 2017, Helen has aimed to discover leaders, thinkers, and agitators who resist political orthodoxy and empower ordinary Americans.
 Serving a diverse range of readers, she enjoys editing movement-starting books about racial justice, economic justice, parenting, political powerbrokers, mental toughness, self-esteem, science, Christianity, and more.
 She’s edited books by bestselling authors like Jordan Peterson, Dave Rubin, and Allie Beth Stuckey.
 Her growing list of authors includes public intellectuals like Bret Weinstein, Heather Heying, and Coleman Hughes, as well as survival enthusiast Mike Glover, whose books will appear in 2021 and 2022.

 Adrian Zackheim joined Penguin Group in September 2001 as Publisher of Portfolio.
-He then took on the additional challenges of starting Sentinel in April 2003 and Current in March 2010.
+He then took on the additional challenge of starting Sentinel in April 2003.
 Previously, he was the Associate Publisher and Editor-in-Chief of HarperInformation, a division of HarperCollins that included HarperBusiness.
-His editorial career has also included positions at William Morrow, Doubleday, and St. Martin’s Press, and his first job was as Phyllis Grann’s editorial assistant at Putnam.
+His editorial career has also included positions at William Morrow, Doubleday, and St. Martin’s Press.

 Among the many bestselling books he edited and published before joining Penguin Group were Good to Great by Jim Collins; Die Broke by Stephen Pollan and Mark Levine; The Dilbert Principle by Scott Adams; The HP Way by David Packard; and Swim with the Sharks without being Eaten Alive by Harvey Mackay.
-He also has a long track record of publishing books by important conservative leaders, including Margaret Thatcher, Newt Gingrich, and Bob Dole.
+He has also published many prominent conservatives, including Newt Gingrich, Ross Perot, Bob Dole, Margaret Thatcher, Donald Rumsfeld, Ben Carson, and Marco Rubio.